apache/incubator-retired-slider/src/site/markdown/configuration/redesign.md

 own section.

-There already is support for providers updating the cluster status in Hoya 12.1 and earlier, but it has flaws
+There already is support for providers updating the cluster status in Slider 12.1 and earlier, but it has flaws

 A key one is that it is done sychronously on a `getStatus()` call;
 as providers may perform a live query of their status (example, the HBase